Kentucky: Elderly whites protest for slain Black woman

 “They were all told that they could move to the street, stay on the side of the street, as long as they didn’t impede traffic and that would be fine,” the chief said.
 “But they had to leave the lawn.”

+“I took a risk today because sometimes ideals are more important than health,” she said.

+The senior citizens wore masks during their sit-in, Holden said.
+She was not handcuffed by police and “camped out” by a hand sanitizer dispenser during her booking, she said.

 Lockhart, a retired school teacher, said she was among those cited.
-The protesters planned to stage the sit-in for an hour but police arrived quickly, she said.
-The officers told them they were trespassing and warned they would be arrested if they didn’t get off the lawn, she said.
+The protesters planned to sit silently for an hour and then leave, but police arrived quickly, she said.

-“We felt like elderly white people standing up for justice, for black families and black people was worth the risk of arrest, the risk of being cited,” Lockhart said.
+“We felt like elderly white people standing up for justice, for Black families and Black people was worth the risk of arrest, the risk of being cited,” Lockhart said.

 Some legal experts have said prosecutors might face significant obstacles to bringing homicide-related charges against the officers.
 Taylor’s boyfriend was with her at the apartment and fired a shot at a police officer after the door was broken down.
 The officer was struck in the leg and returned fire, along with other officers outside the apartment.
 Taylor was unarmed.